 md64,i386] https://mirrors.evowise.com/mariadb/repo/10.2/ubuntu '$(lsb_release -cs)' main' > /etc/apt/sources.list.d/MariaDB-10.2.list"

-After adding the package repositories, run the commands below to install the newer version of MariaDB based on the repository you added to your systems.
+After adding the package repositories, run the commands below to install the newer version of MariaDB based on the hold you added to your systems.

 sudo apt-get update sudo apt-get install mariadb-server mariadb-client